eilvelia/tdl/README.md

 client.on('update', listener)
 ```

-The returned value indicates whether the listener has been successfully removed.
+The returned value indicates whether the listener has been successfully removed
+or not.

 `client.removeListener` is an alias for `client.off`.